South Carolina State House

 The South Carolina State House is the building housing the government of the U.S. state of South Carolina, which includes the South Carolina General Assembly and the offices of the Governor and Lieutenant Governor of South Carolina.
 Located in the capital city of Columbia near the corner of Gervais and Assembly Streets, the building also housed the Supreme Court until 1971.

 The State House is in the Classical Revival style; it is approximately 180 ft tall, 300 ft long, 100 ft wide.
 It weighs more than 70000 ST and has 130673 ft2 of space.

-Old Carolina State House
+Old South Carolina State House

 The old State House was constructed between 1786 and 1790.
 James Hoban, a young Irishman who emigrated to Charleston shortly after the Revolution, was the architect.
 Upon the recommendation of Henry Laurens, President Washington engaged him to design the executive mansion in Washington.
 Old pictures of the two buildings show architectural similarities.

-The Old State House was destroyed during the burning of Columbia in 1865.
+The old State House was destroyed during the burning of Columbia in 1865.